-As the domain URL is a very important tool for discoverability, branding and ease of access, there will often be a need to customize this URL.
-As such, the OpenDataSoft platform allows for adding additional names to a domain.
-These customization options are currently not exposed in the back office, and must be requested by using the support form in the back office.
-The customization options are detailed below.
+As the domain URL is a very important tool for discoverability, branding and, ease of access, there will often be a need to customize this URL.
+As such, the Opendatasoft platform allows for adding additional names to a domain.
+These customization options are currently not exposed in the back office.
+They must be requested by using the support form in the back office.

 Customer-provided DNS aliases¶

 It is also possible to change the base URL of an Opendatasoft domain to a custom domain name whose authoritative DNS server one controls.
 For instance, a company called "Example" has an Opendatasoft domain named

 example.opendatasoft.com, but this customer might want to set up their domain in order to use the alias

 CNAMEtype for the desired name with the default name of one's Opendatasoft domain as a value.

 A trailing dot after a DNS name means an absolute name, instead of a relative one.
 In DNS configuration, names are usually relative by default, so

 The DNS record for the above example would look like this:

 If one's DNS provider uses relative names, it can look like this:

 One's DNS provider will usually have documentation explaining how to set up custom entries using their interface.